KosgerogluAlper/roll-the-ball/README.md

 # Roll The Ball
 This game was developed by using Unity.<br/> The player controls a ball and must accumulate scores to progress to the next level.
 The enemies' aim is to obstruct the player.
-If an enemy touches the player, the game is over."
+If an enemy touches the player, the game is over.

 ## Gameplay Video